-Litchi Ttomatoes, also known as a Morelle de Balbis shrub, is not standard fare at the local garden center or nursery.
-It is neither a litchi nor a tomato and quite hard to find in North America.
+Litchi tomatoes, also known as Morelle de Balbis shrub, isn’t standard fare at the local garden center or nursery.
+It is neither a litchi nor a tomato and is difficult to find in North America.
 Online suppliers are your best bet for starts or seed.
 Get to know what is a litchi tomato, and then give it a try in your garden.

 What is a Litchi Tomato?

 The litchi tomato shrub (Solanum sisymbriifolium) was discovered and named by a French botanist.
 Morelle is the French word for nightshade and Balbis refers to the region of its discovery.
 This South American species is a member of the nightshade family of plants just as tomatoes, eggplants and potatoes.
 The umbrella genus is Solanum and there are varieties that are poisonous if ingested.
 Litchi tomato and thorny tomato plants are other names for the shrub.